Terms of Reference

 Secretariat support

-The Advisory Group will receive support from the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The Advisory Group will receive policy, communication and secretariat support from the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
 This support will cover administrative tasks and expenses.
 The secretariat will assist the Advisory Group and the Expert Panel, managing:

 • meetings, travel and accommodation